 Concrete Cancer: How to Identify and Treat It

 Concrete cancer is a destructive building maintenance problem that, if left untreated, can not only cost you more economically as a homeowner, but can also pose a significant safety and liability risk.
 It occurs when steel reinforcement inside a concrete slab begins to rust and expand, displacing the surrounding concrete and causing it to become brittle and crack.
-At Danrae Group, we understand the causes and remedies of concrete chipping and cancer, and we know that the best way to deal with them effectively is with full project management.
+At Danrae Group, we understand the causes and remedies of concrete chipping and cancer.
 Common signs of concrete cancer include cracking, crumbling, or flaking of concrete, rust spots or bubbles on concrete or cement plaster, and leaks in the ceiling and walls.
+If left untreated, it can be a danger to people and other property if large chunks of concrete break down and fall from a building.

 Sophia Harris